-- → Engage with children on their level so that you are able to look directly at them. - → Provide "wait time" when asking a question or requesting a response. - → Personalize the environment with photos of the children and labels of their personal areas. - → Ask children how you can be of help to them when you see struggles or difficulties.
+- → Engage with children on their level so that you are able to look directly at them. - → Provide "wait time" when asking a question or requesting a response. - → Personalize the environment with photos of the children and labels of their personal areas. - → Teach children how to request help and assist them when you see struggles or difficulties.

-Links to Additional Information Right click to open in new window Pyramid Model of Supports
+Links to Additional Information Right click to open in new window

+Pyramid Model of Supports